dotnet-shell/Shell/docs/index.md

 using System.Xml.Linq;
 using Microsoft.CSharp;

-using static System.Console;            // static membersmake you scripts shorter WriteLine("Are you ready?
+using static System.Console;            // static members smake your scripts shorter WriteLine("Are you ready?
 Y/N:");

 // You can run a system command just like in Bash